-2019 will be another year of significant changes in taxes.
-Some of them will also apply to the withholding tax.
-The obligation to exercise due care or the obligation to withhold tax despite being in possession of a residency certificate are just some of the changes we will have to deal with.
+2019 was another year of significant changes in taxes.
+Some of them also applied to the withholding tax.
+The obligation to exercise due care or the obligation to withhol tax despite being in possession of a residency certificate are just some of the changes we will have to deal with.

-IMPORTANT NOTE: the Ministry of Finance has postponed most of the new regulation till 31st December 2019.
+IMPORTANT NOTE: the Ministry of Finance has postponed most of the new regulation till 31st June 2020 and it it is planned to postponed it till the end of 2020.
 The regulation related to utmost dilligence on verification of the beneficial owner and the tax residency of the business partner are however fully in force.

 As a reminder, withholding tax is a flat-rate income tax that is applied to amounts payable to foreign entities.
 This tax applies to interest, dividends, royalties and the so-called intangible services.